Drei010/Lynko/replit.md

 # Overview

-This is a SaaS MVP application built with React, TypeScript, and Vite.
-The application provides a landing page and authentication system for "kakiyo" (also referred to as "Lynko" in the content), a platform that enables SDRs (Sales Development Representatives) to automate LinkedIn conversations using AI.
-The application features secure user registration and login with JWT token-based authentication.
+This is a Lynko AI chatbot application built with React, TypeScript, and Vite.
+The application provides an AI-powered conversational interface for LinkedIn automation and prospect qualification.
+Users can interact with the chatbot without any login requirements - the focus is purely on demonstrating the conversational AI capabilities.

+## Recent Changes (October 2025)
+- **Removed Authentication**: All login/signup functionality has been removed to focus on the chatbot
+- **Simplified Backend**: Backend API is available but the chatbot works independently with mock AI responses
+- **Direct Access**: Users can access the chatbot immediately from the landing page without any barriers
+- **Configuration Panel**: Test configuration panel allows users to customize chatbot behavior (product, goals, fallback options)

 # User Preferences